VDA5050/VDA5050/VDA5050_EN.md

 A maximum message length is not defined, but limited by the MQTT protocol specification and perhaps by technical constraints defined inside the factsheet.
 If a mobile robot's memory is insufficient to process an incoming order, it is to reject the order.
 The matching of maximum field lengths, string lengths or value ranges is up to the integrator.
-For ease of integration, mobile robot vendors shall supply a mobile robot factsheet that is detailed in [Factsheet Section](#616-topic-factsheet).
+For ease of integration, mobile robot vendors shall supply a mobile robot factsheet that is detailed in [Factsheet](#710-implementation-of-the-factsheet-message).

 ### 6.1.3 Notation of fields, topics and enumerations